marvinok26/My-Resume/README.md

 - **Contact Information:** How to get in touch with me for collaboration, job opportunities, or just to connect.

 ## Future Enhancements
-The Project will be able to showcase a gallery of me at work.
-Other improvements will be noted.
+The website will be able to feature a gallery of me at work.
+An added form where users can send me feedback which will be stored in a json file
+---Other improvements will be noted.

 ## Feedback
 Feedback is always welcome!
 If you have any suggestions, improvements, or just want to say hello, feel free to reach out to me.